Bullying, No Way!

 Personal development is about self-awareness, resilience, confidence building and relationships.
 An important key to preventing bullying at school is to teach teenagers and children from an early age about how to stand up for themselves and how to have respectful relationships.
 By introducing emotional intelligence at school, we assist the future generation in becoming better human beings able to handle their behaviour through great management of their emotions.

-The video Ways to stop bullying offers a 4-step method to boost your self-confidence, protect yourself from harm and find help.
+The video Ways to Stop Bullying offers a 4-step method to boost your self-confidence, protect yourself from harm and find help.

 1. This is not your fault